AdobeDocs/marketo.de-DE/help/marketo/product-docs/administration/field-management/custom-field-type-glossary.md

 **Beispielwerte:** 85 %

-**Benutzer**: ist, nicht zwischen, größer, kleiner als, zumindest höchstens leer ist, nicht leer ist
+**Operatoren**: ist, ist nicht zwischen, größer als, kleiner als, zumindest höchstens leer, ist nicht leer

 ## Telefon {#phone}

 **Beispielname:** Alternatives Telefon - Speichern Sie eine zusätzliche Telefonnummer für Ihre Personen.

-**Beispielwert:** 650-555-5555
+**Beispielwert:** 650 555 555

-**Benutzer**: is, is not, starts with, not starts with, contains, not contains, is empty, is not empty
+**Operatoren**: is, is, not, starts with, not starts with, contains, not contains, is, is empty, is not empty

 ## Bewertung {#score}